openstack-k8s-operators/test-operator/docs/source/guide.rst

 Note, that after running the following command you will need to switch to another terminal unless you run it in the background.

+.. _running-operator-olm:

-Running Operator Using The Operator Lifecycle Manager (OLM)
+Running Operator Using the Operator Lifecycle Manager (OLM)
 -----------------------------------------------------------

 Another option is to start the operator by running the pre-build operator image